ricomariani/CG-SQL-author/docs/developer_guide/01_building_the_ast.md

 ### Preface

 The following is a summary of the implementation theory of the CQL compiler.
-This is an adjunct to the [Guide proper](https://ricomariani.github.io/CG-SQL-author/docs/user_guide/), which describes the language, and to a lesser extent the code that the compiler generates.
+This is an adjunct to the [User Guide](../user_guide/), which describes the language, and to a lesser extent the code that the compiler generates.

 The actual code is heavily commented, so it's better to read the code to see the details of how any particular operation happens rather than try to guess from the language specification or from this overview.
 However, some things, like general principles, really are nowhere (or everywhere) in the codebase and it's important to understand how things hang together.

 If you choose to go on adventures in the source code, especially if you aren't already familiar with compilers and how they are typically built, this document is a good place to start.

 ## General Structure

 The CQL compiler uses a very standard lex+yacc parser, though to be more precise it's flex+bison.
 The grammar is a large subset of the SQLite dialect of SQL augmented with control flow and compiler directives.
 As a consequence, it's a useful asset in-and-of-itself.
 If you're looking for an economical SQL grammar, you could do a lot worse than start with the one CQL uses.
 The grammar is of course in the usual `.y` format that bison consumes but it's also extracted into more readable versions for use in the [railroad diagram](../cql_grammar.railroad.html) and the Guide documentation.
 Any of those sources would be a good starting place for a modest SQL project in need of a grammar.

 ### Lexical Analysis

 Inside of `cql.l` you'll find the formal definition of all the tokens.
 These of course correspond to the various tokens needed to parse the SQL language, plus a few more of the CQL control flow extensions.
 There's no need to discuss the approximately 150 such tokens, but the following points are of general interest:

 * the lexer expects plain text files, and all the tokens are defined in plain ASCII only, however
   * the presence of UTF8 characters in places where any text is legal (such as string literals) should just work
 * all of the tokens are case-insensitive
   * this means only vanilla ASCII insensitivity; no attempt is made to understand more complex UNICODE code-points
-* multi-word tokens typically are defined with an expression like this:  `IS[ \t]+NOT[ \t]+FALSE/[^A-Z_]`
+* multi-word tokens typically are defined with an expression like this:  `IS[
+  \t]+NOT[ \t]+FALSE/[^A-Z_]`
   * in most cases, to avoid ambiguity, and to get order of operations correct, the entire word sequence is one token
   * only spaces and tabs are allowed between the words
   * the token ends on non-identifier characters, so the text "X IS NOT FALSEY" must become the tokens { `X`, `IS_NOT`, `FALSEY` } and not { `X`, `IS_NOT_FALSE`, `Y` }
     * the second option is actually the longest token, so without the trailing qualifier it would be preferred
     * hence, where a continuation is possible, the trailing context must be specified in multi-word tokens
 * there is special processing needed to lex `/* ... */` comments correctly
 * there are token types for each of the sorts of literals that can be encountered
   * special care is taken to keep the literals in string form so that no precision is lost
   * integer literals are compared against 0x7fffffff and if greater they automatically become long literals even if they are not marked with the trailing `L` as in `1L`
   * string literals include the quotation marks in the token text which distinguishes them from identifiers; they are otherwise encoded similarly
 * the character class `[-+&~|^/%*(),.;!<>:=]` produces single character tokens for operators; other non-matching single characters (e.g. `'$'`) produce an error
-* line directives `^#line\ [0-9]+\ \"[^"]*\".*` or `^#\ [0-9]+\ \"[^"]*\".*` get special processing so that pre-processed input does not lose file and line number fidelity
+* line directives `^#line\ [0-9]+\ \"[^"]*\".*` or `^#\ [0-9]+\ \"[^"]*\".*` get
+  special processing so that pre-processed input does not lose file and line number fidelity

 ### Parsing and the Abstract Syntax Tree

 Inside of `cql.y` you will find the token declarations, precedence rules, and all of the productions in the overall grammar.
 The grammar processing does as little as possible in that stage to create an abstract syntax tree (AST).
 The AST itself is a simple binary tree; where nodes might require more than just left and right children to specify the syntax fully, additional nodes are used in the tree shape rather than introduce n-ary nodes.
 This means the tree is sometimes bigger, but generally not very much bigger.
 The benefit of this choice is that the AST can always be walked generically as a binary tree, so if you need to find all the `table_factor` nodes it is easy to do so without having to worry about how every kind of node expands.
 If new node types come along the generic walkers can go through those new nodes as well.
 All of the grammar productions simply make one or more AST nodes and link them together so that in the end there is a single root for the entire program in a binary tree.

 There are 4 kinds of AST nodes, they all begin with the following five fields.
 These represent the AST "base type", if you like.

 ```c
   const char *_Nonnull type;